AustinCundiff/AustinCundiff.github.io/_posts/2022-10-25-application-hacker-methodology.md

 I prefer httpx from projectdiscovery for mapping out online hosts.
 Some folks prefer masscan or nmap.
 It doesn't really matter what tool you use, as long as you like the output format and it is performant.

 In the below snippet, httpx will retry 3 times on ports 80,443,8080, and 8443.
 I also placed a rate-limit of 50 requests per second.
 The default is 150, but I find that I can sometimes get filtered early on if the target organization utilizes certain CDNs.
-In some cases I've had to drop it to 1 request per second so that I could accurately map endpoints without getting dropped.
+In some cases, I've had to drop it to 1 request per second so that I could accurately map endpoints without getting dropped.

 ```sh
 cat in-scope-domains | httpx -retries 3 -random-agent -p 80,443,8080,8443 -rl 50 | anew online-hosts